dougsillars/dougsillars.github.io/README.md

 Research shows that webpages and apps that are slow to load frustrate users.

+This page is also available as a <a href="https://cloudinary.gitbooks.io/optimize-media-for-fast-page-loading/content/contest.html">GitBook</a>

 <h1> Speeding up A Slow Website: Optimizing Images</h1>

 In this exercise, we will use <a href="https://www.cloudinary.com">Cloudinary</a>, a cloud based image delivery service, to optimize a simple webpage and improve its load time while still serving beautiful images that will delight everyone who visits.